nuvalis/mzModal/README.md

 Download Zip, or clone.

-Copy the JSON Directory to the app/src in your Anax-MVC Project
+Copy the JSON Directory inside AnaxModule/ to the app/src in your Anax-MVC Project

 Add this to your config.